- All Topics

 Maintenance people typically do make more money when things break down.
 A perceived Catch-22 by maintenance management is that crews can't be motivated to improve reliability and maintenance because higher equipment reliability will reduce the amount of overtime.

-However, the answer to the question goes back to Legend 3.
+However, the answer to the question goes back to Mistake 3.
 Only a minor percentage of people don't contribute as well as others; the rest of us want to be good performers.

 The key word is pride.
 Pride matters more than overtime pay.
 Pride drives a relatively low-paid U.S. Marine to risk his or her life for months at a time.
 Pride drives a maintenance craftsperson to spend an extra hour or two to align a pump to one-thousandth of an inch even though few will notice.